hjkgrp/starter-hugo-research-group/content/post/2012-02-14-review-dftu/index.md

 ---
-title: A review of DFT+U
+title: "A review of DFT+U"
 subtitle:

 # Summary for listings and search engines